Mejbaur Rahman Sumon

 Mejbaur Rahman Sumon (মেজবাউর রহমান সুমন) is a Bangladeshi filmmaker, screenwriter, and musician.
 He has received critical acclaim for his works, particularly in the films Hawa.
 Along with films he also direct TV drama and commercials.
 He is a founding member and vocal of Bengali music band Meghdol.
 Hawa was the Bangladesh's submission to the 2022 Academy Awards in best foreign film category.

 Career

 Sumon started his career as a maker of commercial advertisement along with TV drama for a long time.
 He gained widespread recognition with the release of his film Hawa.
 Sumon directed a story of Ei Muhurte, an anthology film produced and released on Chorki.
 Hawa later garnered interest outside of Bangladesh, with Sumon overseeing its release in India in 2024.

-In 2024, Sumon's new project, Roid, was invited by Film Bazaar to make a pitch at the Co-Production Market alongside the International Film Festival of India.
+In 2024, Sumon's new project Roid (In English: Sunlight), was invited by Film Bazaar to make a pitch at the Co-Production Market alongside the International Film Festival of India.